LBRYFoundation/lbryorg/CONTRIBUTING.md

 - <u>**Step 2:**</u> Add in `./_includes/navlinks.html`

-  Scroll down to navbar section which starts and ends with `<!-- NavLinksPart for HOMEPAGE -->` comment <br>
+  Scroll down to `NavLinksPart for HOMEPAGE` section which starts and ends with `<!-- NavLinksPart for HOMEPAGE -->` comment <br>

   add a line `<a class="nav-item nav-link" href="./asinpermalink/">PageName</a> ` <br>

 - <u>**Step 3:**</u> Add in `./_includes/navlinks.html`

-  Scroll down to navbar section which starts and ends with `<!-- NavLinksPart for DefaultLayoutsPages -->` comment <br>
+  Scroll down to `NavLinksPart for DefaultLayoutsPages` section which starts and ends with `<!-- NavLinksPart for DefaultLayoutsPages -->` comment <br>

   add a line `<a class="nav-item nav-link" href="../asinpermalink/">PageName</a> ` <br>